 The platform has been reconsidering fiat exchanges and has recently added restricted availability on making fiat deposits and withdrawals via cards and bank transfers.
 To be eligible for deposits in the first place, you need to go through a simple KYC (Know Your Customer) verification process before Binance accepts your request.

 Important information for US residents is that as of September this year, Binance has been redirecting US customers to Binance.us – the American arm of the company.
 The users will be able to withdraw their funds a little while longer but making trades and deposits is already disabled.

 The team of experts at Coinbase was already experienced in handling the security challenges faced by crypto platforms and used the same high-level security measures when designing Coinbase Pro.
-The major advantage of the platform lies in the two types of wallets used: an online ‘hot’ wallet that stores only 2% of your funds to be accessed at all times, and an offline ‘cold’ wallet to keep the majority of your funds disconnected from the Internet.
+The major advantage of the platform lies in the two types of wallets used: an online ‘hot’ wallet that stores only 2% of your funds to be accessed at all times, and an offline ‘cold’ wallet known as cold storage to keep the majority of your funds disconnected from the Internet.

 The wallets and private key are safeguarded with AES-256 encryption, established by the U.S. National Institute of Standards and Technology.
 The online wallet requires two-factor authentication for any account activity.
 The funds of US residents are additionally protected by the FDIC (Federal Deposit Insurance Corporation) up to $250,000.

 Binance requires its users to install the commonly used 2FA so that even if hackers attempt to access your account, they won’t succeed without accessing your mobile device as well.
 Another security method recently implemented by the platform is the withdrawal address whitelist.
 Normally, you can withdraw funds to any wallet address but if you activate this feature you can only make withdrawals to the addresses that were whitelisted.
 Of course, the settings can be changed at any time.